rl-institut/spice_ev/doc/source/getting_started.rst

 	git clone https://github.com/rl-institut/spice_ev

-This tool just has an optional dependency on Matplotlib.
+This tool just has an optional dependency on Matplotlib for plotting, an optional dependency on sphinx for the documentation and an optional dependency on pytest for testing.
 Everything else uses the Python (>= 3.6) standard library.

 General concept